Charlette Roman, Governing Board Member

 After her retirement from the military, Roman moved to Marco Island in Collier County and began contributing to her new community.
 She was appointed to the Marco Island Planning Board and later to the Collier County Planning Commission, was elected to the Marco Island Civic Association Board of Directors, and also served on the Collier Citizens Council and the Board of Directors, Marco Island Taxpayers Association.
 In 2016 Charlette was elected to the Marco Island City Council and served for four years.

 Roman was drawn to southwest Florida by its natural beauty and wildlife, and is driven to protect this wonderful ecosystem.
 She became a certified Florida Master Naturalist and has volunteered more than 1,000 hours for the Rookery Bay National Estuarine Research Reserve.
 She also served as the President of The Friends of Tigertail Beach, a nonprofit conservation organization and was a founding Board Member of the Gulf Coast Orchid Alliance.
 In recognition of her educational and stewardship efforts, in 2009 she received the prestigious Collier County Audubon Society Fellowship.
+In 2022, she was honored with the Laverne Norris Gaynor Environmental Champion Award by the Rookery Bay National Estuarine Research Reserve Board of Directors for her years of service in protecting the coastal environment.

 Roman received a Bachelor of Arts Degree in Communications from Loyola University in New Orleans and a Master of Arts Degree in Business Management from Webster University.